mtholder/intro-python-phylogenetics/http-and-requests-README.md

 A library of code (a "package" in Python) has an API that dictates
     the correct way to interact with the library.

-### "front end" of web apps
+### "front end" of web apps (not the focus of this workshop)
 Front end programming technologies interact with your
     web browser using HTML (to describe the basic content to be rendered to the user), CSS (an ugly set of conventions for describing how to display the elements of HTML to the user), and JavaScript.
 JavaScript is an interpreted language that is interpreted by your browser - your
-    browser acts like the Python executable to run the JavaScript code.
+    browser acts like the Python executable to run the JavaScript code whenever you load a page which contains JavaScript.
 JavaScript is great for making sites interactive, because the appearance of behavior
     of a page can change in response to user's actions without having to reload data from the remote web server.